dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 There was an other problem, though.
 On Linux and macOS, the command to build is always `make`.

-But on Windows, I had to carefully craft the `devenv` command, and this means specifying the path to the `.sln` file.
+But on Windows, I had to carefully craft the `devenv` command, and this meant specifying the path to the `.sln` file.

-At the time, I only had a few bad solutions:
+At first, I only had a few bad solutions:

 * Hard-code the name of the `.sln` file
 * Parse the top `CMakeLists` to find the `project()` call, `project()` being the